ahsanulhoqueabir/OOP_with_CPP/Short_Note.md

 > [!NOTE]
 > Now,C++ programmers tend to use the structures for holding data and classes to hold both the data and funtions.
+> by default all memebers of class is private wherease members of structure are public.